 - 1 teaspoon salt or more to taste

 - 250 gr dry green lentils

 - 400 gr pumpkin or butternut squash, peeled and cut into 2cm chunks

 • In a large saucepan, warm the olive oil over medium heat and add the lamb.
 Cook the meat, stirring occasionally for 5 to 10 minutes to lightly brown the meat.

 • Add in the tomatoes, paprika, cumin, salt, cayenne pepper and stir in the stock.
-Bring to a boil over high heat, then reduce the heat to medium low.
+Bring to a boil over high heat and reduce the heat to medium-low.
 Cover with a lid and leave until the meat is half cooked, about 1 hour.
 By half cooked I mean when the chunks of meat are starting to soften but are not fork tender yet.

-• Add the pumpkin chunks in the saucepan and mix them with the rest of the ingredients, cover with a lid and leave until the pumpkin and the shallots are both cooked and soft.
+• Add in the pumpkin chunks in the saucepan and mix them with the rest of the ingredients, cover with a lid and leave until the pumpkin, shallots and chunks of meat are all cooked and soft.

 • Serve with bread, chopped coriander and harissa, if desired.

 • Depending on your lentils you will be using, you might have to add some water if all the liquids evaporate before the lentils are cooked.
 Keep an eye on the lentils while they are cooking and add more water if necessary.